SnakeZx/SSLCertificateTracker/README.md

 2. Once inside locate the single executable (.EXE) file.
 3. Double-click on the .EXE to run the compiled application.

-## Data Storage
+## Stored Data
 ### JSON File Data
-This application saves the created list from memory to a JSON file saved on disk at this location: "%APPDATA%\SSLCertTracker" It will read from this file every time the application is launched and will create a new file if one does not exist.
+This application saves the created list from memory to a JSON file saved on disk at this location: "%APPDATA%\SSLCertTracker".
+It will read from this file every time the application is launched and will create a new file if one does not exist.